Seven Stars album cover

-The Twin Cities-based rock/Americana band Swallows have been described as a “complex combination of American roots and Old World folk music” (Minneapolis City Pages), “Atmospheric Americana” (Curious North), “rootsy punk” (Minneapolis Star Tribune) and “a little prog rock, a little classical, a little old Sabbath-type metal, a little Old World folk” (Hymie’s Vintage Records).
+Swallows has been described as a “complex combination of American roots and Old World folk music” (Minneapolis City Pages), “Atmospheric Americana” (Curious North), “rootsy punk” (Minneapolis Star Tribune) and “a little prog rock, a little classical, a little old Sabbath-type metal, a little Old World folk” (Hymie’s Vintage Records).

-Swallows have performed regionally in the Midwest since 2008, including shows with prominent Twin Cities and national acts (Slim Cessna’s Auto Club, Shawn James, Sallie Ford and the Sound Outside, The Kopecky Family Band, Venus DeMars and Kevin Bowe).
+The band formed in 2008 shortly before the release of Songs for Strippers.
+Over the years, the band has performed with prominent Twin Cities artists and as an opening band for a number of national rock and Americana acts, including Slim Cessna’s Auto Club, Shawn James, Sallie Ford and the Sound Outside, The Kopecky Family Band, Venus DeMars and Kevin Bowe.
 Swallows have also made live appearances on KARE 11 television’s Showcase Minnesota program, KVSC 88.1 FM/UTVS TV’s Monday Night Live and the Institute of Production and Recording’s DIY Series hosted by Kevin Bowe.

-Swallows’ current line-up features Jeff Crandall (guitar, vocals, keys, piano), Aaron Kerr (cello, bass), Justin DeLeon (drums), Mike Nordby (mandolin, percussion) and Brett Hansen (guitar).
-Swallows’ alum Tyson Allison (guitar, vocals, keys, marimba, melodica, percussion) also rocks out with the band whenever possible.
+Swallows’ line-up features Jeff Crandall (guitar, vocals, keys, piano), Aaron Kerr (cello, bass), Justin DeLeon (drums), Mike Nordby (mandolin, percussion), Brett Hansen (guitar) and Tyson Allison (guitar, vocals, keys, marimba, melodica, percussion).

 Jeff Crandall (biography)